aydenGill/shop-admin-panel/README.md

-# Shopping Admin Panel with Laravel & Livewire
+# Shopping Admin Panel with Laravel & Livewire with API

 ## Menu